Vaibhav1956/Tutorial-/README.md

 # Tutorial-
-This is the repository for me
+This is the repository for Creating class time table using html
 <br>
-it is for the practice puropse for me hi it me